-DAC represents the expenses related to acquisition of new insurance business.
-Under IFRS the asset allows the deferral / spreading of the acquisition cost over a specified duration under the accounting policy.
-This asset is not permissible under SII and is therefore valued at nil.
+DAC represents the expenses related to the acquisition of new insurance business.
+Under IFRS, the asset allows the deferral of the acquisition costs over a specified duration while this asset is not permissible under SII and is therefore valued at nil.